 To soften your water, consider investing in a water softener.
 There are two types of softener – sodium-based and electrical-based.
 An electrical softener is cheaper, according to HouseLogic, at around $200, but will require access to an electrical outlet.
 A sodium-based softener needs to be installed by a plumber and will run you considerably more.

 Check for corrosion and leaks

-Good Services Plumbing and Heating recommends that you check for corrosion and leaks regularly to ensure proper plumbing.
+It's important to regularly check for corrosion and leaks to ensure proper plumbing.
 Leaks can be found by puddles that they leave around your piping or loose tiles in your kitchen or bathroom.
 Not only do leaks hurt the efficiency of your plumbing system, they also can lead to mold and other problems local to the leak.
 If you suspect a leak, you should call a plumber as soon as possible to repair the problem to avoid further damage.